-Statement Regarding the Impacts of COVID-19
+Impacts of COVID-19 and Clinical Development Updates

-In April 2020, we released a statement regarding the effects of the COVID-19 pandemic on our clinical development timelines, business operations and financial position.
 Following the global outbreak of COVID-19, we have placed a priority on the health and safety of our employees and those involved with our clinical trials.
-In early March, we implemented work from home policies for our employees.
-We have been in close communication with the investigators and site staff participating in our three clinical trials with KZR-616.
+In March, we implemented remote working policies for our employees, which have continued through the date of this report.
+We have been in close communication with the investigators and site staff participating in our clinical trials with KZR-616.
 While the situation is still rapidly evolving, the feedback we have received from investigators speaks to different degrees of slowdown in clinical activities depending on the nature of the site and its geographic location.
-For example, some private specialty clinics may be less impacted than large academic medical centers, most of which have been unable to screen new patients as their resources are focused on care for patients with COVID-19.
-At this time, our clinical trials with KZR-616 have remained active, as a result of the diversity of our investigator base and an adequate drug supply.
+For example, some private specialty clinics have been less impacted than large academic medical centers, most of which have been unable to screen new patients as their resources are focused on care for patients with COVID-19.
+As a result of this slowdown, we anticipate delays in our previously anticipated clinical development timelines and data release milestones for KZR-616.
+The extent of these delays cannot be predicted with confidence at the time of this Quarterly Report on Form 10-Q.